open-dollar/od-contracts/README.md

 You can propose multiple transfers in the same proposal by adding multiple transfer objects to the `objectArray`

 **Required json vars:**
+- `objectArray`: each object in the objectArray is a proposed transfer.
     - `erc20Token`: the address of the token to be transfered
     - `transferTo`: the address of the token recipient
     - `amount`: the amount to be transfered in wei.

 #### Generating A governance proposal

-Generate your governance proposal with:
+Once you have filled out all the required fields in the input json you can generate your governance proposal with:
 ```
  yarn propose -g --auto /gov-input/new-ProposalType.json
  ```